A Classic CARES

 Mission Hope Gala: We proudly supported the 2022 Gala for Mission 22.
 Mission 22 has helped over 5,783 veterans, funded over $11M in veteran related programs, and has over 3,500 volunteer ambassadors.
 Mission 22 offers programs at no cost at all to veterans.
 They focus on three main pillars – Veterans, families, and community and support them in a myriad of ways.
 If you are interested in helping veteran familes in need, you can donate here:DONATE

-Habitat Young Professionals Putts & Pints Event (HYP Organization, benefitting Habitat for Humanity):
+Habitat Young Professionals: Putts & Pints Event (HYP Organization, benefitting Habitat for Humanity)

 Meet Me Under the Bridge: A Classic Party Rental, we have hearts that want to give back.
 Recently, our team had the pleasure of supporting a wonderful homeless ministry, Meet Me Under the Bridge Inc., by creating care packages for homeless men and women.
 Our team spent weeks adding to our inventory of items through personal donations and reaching out to local businesses for support.
 The care package included personal hygiene products such as shampoo & conditioner, soap, and toothbrushes & toothpaste.
 Personal hygiene items are often taken for granted.